marctrem/usbarmory-wiki-fork/Secure-boot.md

 CSF keys are used for signing the CSFs, while the IMG keys are used for signing application data (e.g. U-Boot image).

-The four SRKs must be now merged in a table for SHA256 hash calculation:
+The four SRKs must be merged in a table for SHA256 hash calculation:

 ```
 cd ../crts # cst-2.2/crts